 Even with more ancient OS versions, Cinema Tools sometimes fail to open.

-but hopefully there is a solution:
+but hopefully in this case there is a patch: Old Apple support for FCP7

 Make sure you create a « New project » that is a « film » project by ticking the « film » option and defining the appropriate format (16mm, 35mm, 35mm 3-perf…)

-Once the rushes are loaded, find the KN START column in the bin, whether by choosing the « film » default display of bins, or manually with « choose column »)
+Once the rushes are loaded, find the KN START column in the bin, whether by choosing the « film » default display of bins, or manually with « choose column ».

 The start key-code can be entered manually in the KN START column of the bin by clicking on the clip line in the KN START column.
 Beware that this is the key-code of the first image of the clip, independently from which image is currently viewed.
 If the punch in the negative is not the first image of the clip, one has to calculate manually the resulting key-code of the first image.
 Then, one can check that this is correct by going to image with the punch.